Amber Tamblyn: Television

-Tamblyn's first TV role was Emily Bowen (later known as Emily Quartermaine) on the soap opera General Hospital, a role that she played for six years (from 1995 to 2001).
+Tamblyn's first TV role was Emily Bowen (later known as Emily Quartermaine) on the soap opera General Hospital, a role she played for six years (from 1995 to 2001).
 She also starred in "Evergreen", the pilot episode of the second The Twilight Zone revival in 2002.
 Tamblyn became better known playing Joan Girardi, a teenage girl who receives frequent visits from God, on the CBS drama series Joan of Arcadia.
 Tamblyn's father made several appearances as God in the form of a dog walker on the show, which ran from 2003 to 2005.

-Early guest-starring roles include: Buffy the Vampire Slayer (playing Janice Penshaw, the best friend of Dawn Summers), Boston Public, CSI: Miami, and Punk'd, where Ashton Kutcher and his crew members tricked her into losing someone else's dog.
-In 2007, she starred in the CBS pilot for Babylon Fields, an apocalyptic comedic drama about the undead trying to resume their former lives.
-The CBS network excluded the show from its fall programming lineup, since it would have competed with the network's other undead-themed drama, Moonlight.
+Early guest-starring roles include Buffy the Vampire Slayer (playing Janice Penshaw, the best friend of Michelle Trachtenberg's character Dawn Summers), Boston Public, CSI: Miami, and Punk'd, where Ashton Kutcher and his crew members tricked her into losing someone else's dog.
+In 2007, she starred in the pilot for Babylon Fields, an apocalyptic comedic drama about the undead trying to resume their former lives.
+CBS excluded the show from its fall programming lineup, since it would have competed with the network's other undead-themed drama, Moonlight.

-In spring 2009, Tamblyn starred in The Unusuals, as NYPD homicide detective Casey Shraeger.
+In 2009, Tamblyn starred in The Unusuals as NYPD homicide detective Casey Shraeger.
 The show was canceled after its first season.
-In the same year, she had a recurring role alongside her eventual husband David Cross in the IFC sitcom The Increasingly Poor Decisions of Todd Margaret.
+The same year, she had a recurring role alongside her future husband David Cross in the IFC sitcom The Increasingly Poor Decisions of Todd Margaret.

-From November 2010 until April 2011, she starred as medical student Martha M. Masters in the seventh season of the Fox medical drama series House.
+From November 2010 to April 2011, she starred as medical student Martha M. Masters in the seventh season of the Fox medical drama series House.
 She returned for the series finale in 2012.

-In August 2013, Tamblyn was cast as Charlie Harper's long-lost (and previously unknown) lesbian daughter, Jenny, on the sitcom Two and a Half Men, opposite Ashton Kutcher and Jon Cryer.
+In August 2013, Tamblyn was cast as Charlie Harper (Charlie Sheen)'s long-lost (and previously unknown) lesbian daughter, Jenny Harper, on the sitcom Two and a Half Men, opposite Ashton Kutcher and Jon Cryer.
 Her first appearance was on the season 11 opener, September 26, 2013.

-She has appeared on numerous episodes of Comedy Central's Inside Amy Schumer, including the "Milk Milk Lemonade" sketch which aired in 2015.
+She has appeared on numerous episodes of Comedy Central's Inside Amy Schumer.
 She has also guest starred on IFC's Portlandia and Comedy Bang!
-Bang!, as well as numerous shows on Adult Swim, including The Heart, She Holler opposite Patton Oswalt and Metalocalypse.
+Bang!, as well as numerous shows on Adult Swim, including The Heart, She Holler and Metalocalypse.

-In 2021, Tamblyn starred opposite Diane Lane in the critically acclaimed FX television series "Y The Last man" based on the beloved graphic novel.
+In 2021, Tamblyn starred opposite Diane Lane in the critically acclaimed FX television series Y: The Last Man, based on the graphic novel.